DutchAzureMeetup/BigDataIngestion2/labs/0-Preparation/README.md

     ![](https://raw.githubusercontent.com/DutchAzureMeetup/BigDataIngestion1/master/img/intro.png)

-3. Wait until the deployment finish
+3. Wait until the deployment finishes (it should take no more than 10 minutes).

 ## Enable the Azure Event Hubs Archive